 Where to Set Up a Buffet

 Find a space that you can designate for your buffet.
-If you have an island in your kitchen, this may be the perfect spot, but you aren’t limited.
-Try placing a folding table or two in any space that you know can accommodate it.
+If you have an island in your kitchen, this could be the perfect spot.
+If you don’t have that kind of space, no worries!
+Try placing few folding tables in a line against a wall in your home.

-For example, I’ve lined up two folding tables in the den and put tablecloths on them before setting up everything else when hosting bigger events at my house.
+For example, in past parties, I’ve placed two folding tables in the den, dressed them with tablecloths before setting up everything else when hosting bigger events at my house.

 How to Set Up a Buffet

-Keep in mind the flow of traffic and HOW people would move through the line: first, they grab their plates, so that should be at the start of the line.
+Always keep in mind the flow of traffic and HOW people will move through the buffet: first, they grab their plates, so that should be at the start of the line.

 Placing all of the quick grab-and-go in the front will help accommodate the flow.
 If you have stations that take longer, think about putting them closer to the end or by themselves.

-For example, if you’re serving something like rolls or bagels, this can be its own station or near the end since people often stand and apply butter, cream cheese, or jam on the bagel.
+For example, if you’re serving foods like rolls or bagels, this can be its own station or near the end since people often stand and apply butter, cream cheese, or jam on the bagel.
+You should pre-cut all rolls and bagels to make it easier for your guests.

-Place the flatware, napkins, and any condiments at the end of the table.
-This too keeps traffic moving.
+Place the flatware, napkins, and any condiments at the end of your buffet.
+This also keeps traffic moving.

 If you can, add crates or pedestals or even small bouquets of flowers, an Easter bunny statue or put plastic eggs around to add height and dimension to your display.